davidmuns/davidmuns/README.md

         </p>
         <h3>HOW I CAN HELP</h3>
         <p>
             By putting my professional experience, skills and knowledge at the service of the company in order to improve the relationship with its customers, its competitiveness and, ultimately, its bottom line.
-Whoever decides to hire me will have the certainty that they can count on someone who has been "trained" with the exact skills necessary to work as a team, who is passionate about what they do and who is committed to the company's goals.
+Whoever decides to hire me will have the certainty that they can count on someone who has been "trained" with the exact skills necessary to work as a team, who is passionate about what he does and who is committed to the company's goals.
         </p>
         <h3>MY SKILLS</h3>
        <ul>